dadleyy/lakestreet/README.md

 Right now, the project is designed to be served from an apache web server, using php.
 The web server's virtual host entry should point it's document root at the `.\public` directory.
 It Is important that the proxy module be loaded and `SSLProxyEngine` is `On`.

+## Attribution

+All of the music available for playback from the application is original material and subject to copyright from the members of Lake Street Dive.
+None of the music is in any way property of the authors of this application.
+The streaming API is provided by Bandcamp, Inc.